MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Allow suggestions from suggestion providers on the device (local providers), for example, Favorites and Browsing History, in Google Chrome's Address Bar and Auto-Suggest List.
+  Allow suggestions from suggestion providers on the device (local providers), for example, Favorites and Browsing History, in Microsoft Edge's Address Bar and Auto-Suggest List.

 If you enable this policy, suggestions from local providers are used.